docker-mailserver/docker-mailserver-helm/charts/docker-mailserver/README.md

 - [Helm](https://helm.sh) >= 3.0

 ## Getting Started

-### Install
+Setting up docker-mailserver requires generating a number of configuration (files)[https://docker-mailserver.github.io/docker-mailserver/latest/config/advanced/optional-config/].
+Luckily, docker-mailserver ships with a helpful `setup` command that makes it easy to generate these files.
+It writes files to the `/tmp/docker-mailserver` directory inside a running container.

-First install docker-mailserver:
+First run docker-mailserver:

 ```console
 helm upgrade --install docker-mailserver docker-mailserver --namespace mail --create-namespace
 ```

 ### Create a User
-Next you'll need to quickly open a command prompt into the running container (you have two minutes) and setup an email account.
+Next you'll need to quickly open a command prompt in the running container (you have two minutes) and setup an email account.

 ```console
 kubectl exec -it --namespace mail deploy/docker-mailserver -- bash